OpenCMISS/functional_test_framework/docs/index.rst

 The name of the test is taken from the name of the test description file less the suffix '.cmake'.

+* TEST_TARGETS_ENV

+The *TEST_TARGETS_ENV* variable, if defined, specifies which environment variables should be set during test runs.
+The variables must be defined in the form of "NAME=VALUE|NAME=VALUE...".
+Note the use of | symbol to delimit multiple variables.

 How to use
 ==========